-Students who possess considerable knowledge and skill in English, Math and some other courses as documented by ACT/SAT test scores and/or departmental exams may bypass certain prerequisites or Foundations & Core program requirements.
+Students who possess considerable knowledge and skill in English and Math courses as documented by ACT/SAT I test scores may bypass certain Foundations & Core program requirements.
 Bypassing courses involves no credit awarded, though competency has been demonstrated, and students are eligible to take additional courses as if prerequisites have been completed.